balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256 amountOut);
 ```

-This remove liquidity operation removes liquidity from a pool by getting a single token out.
+This remove liquidity operation removes liquidity from a pool by getting atleast `minAmountOut` of a single token out.
 An exact `exactBptAmountIn` of pool token is burned.
-This operation causes price impact due to pool token balance ratios changing.
-The Vault should already have approved allowances for at least `exactBptAmountIn` for `pool`.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |